SIG SG 550: Features

 The heavy, cold hammer-forged barrel is screwed into the receiver and is equipped with a slotted "bird cage" type flash suppressor that is also used to launch rifle grenades (using standard, live ammunition) or attach a knife bayonet (the bayonet is supported by a lug located at the base of the gas block).
 The rifled barrel has 6 right-hand grooves and the Swiss Army specification 254 mm (1:10 in) rifling twist rate is optimized for Swiss military GP 90 ammunition.
-An export-oriented barrel with a 178 mm (1:7 in) twist rate is also available, designed to stabilize 5.56×45mm NATO rounds with the heavier SS109 and tracer projectiles.
+An export-oriented 5.56×45mm NATO barrel configuration with a 178 mm (1:7 in) twist rate is also available, to adequately stabilize the relatively long NATO L110/M856 5.56×45mm NATO tracer projectile.

 All rifles are test fired for accuracy and function prior to leaving the factory at the manufacturer's underground 300 m test range.
 Random new rifles out of production were tested on a machine rest.
 In a 24 single shot string starting with a cold weapon and using GP 90 ammunition, the R50 or 50% windage and elevation dispersion of any individual weapon must have been within an 11 cm group at 300 m, the 50% windage and elevation dispersion must have averaged 7 cm.
 The employed circular error probable method cannot be converted and is not comparable to US military methods for determining rifle accuracy.
 When the R50 results are doubled the hit probability increases to 93.7%.

 The gas system's components are made of stainless steel.
 The barrel, bolt, bolt carrier, and firing pin are all made with steel that has been gas nitrided, hardened and tempered.
 The bolt and carrier, along with most other components internal to the receiver undergo a phosphating process.